Repeated Courses

 A student may repeat any course in which a grade of 'C-', 'D+','D', 'F', 'XF', 'U', or 'W' was earned.

 Students may request to repeat courses in which other grades were received only if there are extenuating circumstances.
-To request this exception, a Course Repeat Exception form must be completed and approved by the student's adviser, the chair of the department offering the course, and the student's dean BEFORE registration for the course.
+To request this exception, a Course Repeat Exception form must be completed and approved by the student's adviser, the chair of the department offering the course, and the student's Dean BEFORE the end of the first day of classes for that term.
+If the form is not completed and submitted to the Registrar's Office by the end of the first day of classes for that term, the student will be automatically dropped from the roster.

 The University does not guarantee the right to repeat any course.
 Courses may be deactivated, discontinued, or offered on a different schedule.

-Courses may not be retaken at another institution to raise your UWRF GPA.
+Students may not retake courses at another institution in order to raise their UWRF GPA.
 Transfer credit generally applies toward graduation.
 However, grades for these courses will not be calculated into your UWRF cumulative GPA.

 If a student withdraws from a course taken as a "Repeat," the original grade earned will be reinstated in the overall GPA calculation.